BrennanGambling/brennangambling-portfolio/README.md

 This location is saved so if you forget where you parked you will have no problem finding your WayBack.

 ### Tour
-On first start of the application a background service is started that using multiple phone sensors determined when you have parked your car.
+The first time the application, a background service is started that using multiple phone sensors determined when you have parked your car.
-When the phone detects the user was in a moving car and they no longer are that means they must have parked their car.
+When the phone detects the user was in a moving car and then they no longer are, that means they must have parked their car.

 To find the location of your car you can either click the "Find Car" button in the notification, or click on the car icon on the map.